jeffreyadams/atlasofliegroups-docs/linux_installation.rst

 Using Docker
 ************

-The preferred method is to :ref:`compile the software from source <compile>`.
+The preferred method is to :ref:`compile the software from source <compiling_from_source>`.
 The next choice is using the Docker container system.

-This installs a *container*, which is a self-contained linux environment (similar to a virtual machine) and runs the software in the container.
-This is less dependent on the details of your system, and is a good option of you have trouble compiling the software yourself.
-It requires adminsitrative privileges, so is mainly used for personal machines, and not institutional machines under the control of a system administrator.
+This installs a *container*, which is a self-contained linux environment (similar to a virtual machine) on your machine which is called the *host*.
+The atlas software runs entirely in the container, so is less dependent on the details of your system.
+This is a good option of you have trouble compiling the software yourself.

+This
+requires adminsitrative privileges, so is mainly used for personal machines, and not institutional machines under the control of a system administrator.
+Also since the software is running in a container a little more effort is required for :ref:`file input and output<file_io_in_docker>`.

 Install docker (community version) for your system from `<https://www.docker.com/community-edition>`_